awsdocs/amazon-aurora-user-guide/doc_source/Aurora.VersionPolicy.md

  Auto minor version upgrades are performed to the default minor version\.
 We typically schedule automatic upgrades twice a year for DB clusters that have the **Auto minor version upgrade** setting set to `Yes`\.
 These upgrades are started during customer\-specified maintenance windows\.
 If you want to turn off automatic minor version upgrades, set **Auto minor version upgrade** to `No` on any DB instance within an Aurora cluster\.
 Aurora performs an automatic minor version upgrade only if all DB instances in your cluster have the setting turned on\.

  Because major version upgrades involve some compatibility risk, they don't occur automatically\.
-You must initiate these, except in the case of a major version upgrade due to end of life, as explained earlier\.
+You must initiate these, except in the case of a major version deprecation, as explained earlier\.
 We always recommend that you thoroughly test your applications with new database versions before performing a major version upgrade\.

  For more information about upgrading a DB cluster to a new Aurora major version, see [Upgrading Amazon Aurora MySQL DB clusters](AuroraMySQL.Updates.Upgrading.md) and [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.